-- You weren't supposed to be there.

-- Why were you alone?

-- You shouldn't have been drinking/taking drugs/you drank too much.

-- Why did you go into the house/let them into your house? - You should not have let him/her sleep in your room/bed. - Why did you wait to report? - Why did you continue to interact with the offender?
+- You weren't supposed to be there. - Why were you alone? - You shouldn't have been drinking/taking drugs/you drank too much. - What were you wearing? - Why did you go into the house/let them into your house? - You should not have let him/her sleep in your room/bed. - Why did you wait to report? - Why did you continue to interact with the offender?

-Victim blaming devalues the victim, reinforces feelings of guilt and shame, and can complicate the recovery process.
-It can also negatively impact the relationship between the victim and the service provider by impacting the victim's trust and openness.
+Victim blaming devalues the victim/survivor, reinforces feelings of guilt and shame, and can complicate the recovery process.
+It can also negatively impact the relationship between the victim/survivor and the service provider by impacting the victim/survivor's trust and openness.

-Often, the people responsible for such statements or behaviors do not intend to blame the victim.
+Often, the people responsible for such statements or behaviors do not intend to blame the victim/survivor.
 Nonetheless, victim blaming still occurs.
-It is important to be cognizant of how a statement or action can be interpreted by the victim.
+It is important to be cognizant of how a statement or action can be interpreted by the victim/survivor.
 For information on how to avoid victim blaming while developing a safety plan, please refer to Annex VI: Safety Plan Conversation Guide.